bbbradsmith/SNES_stuff/dizworld/readme.md

 at the same framerates.

 Some useful links:
-* [NovaSquirrel Mode 7 Previewer](https://novasquirrel.github.io/Mode7Preview/) - an excellent webpage tool allowing you to write a javascipt program to generate a Mode 7 view per-scanline
+* [NovaSquirrel Mode 7 Previewer](https://novasquirrel.github.io/Mode7Preview/) - an excellent webpage tool allowing you to write a javascipt program to generate a Mode 7 view per-scanline.
-* [Telinc1 Mode 7 Simulator](https://telinc1.github.io/mode7/) - a simpler webpage tool showing more directly how the Mode 7 registers operate
+* [Telinc1 Mode 7 Simulator](https://telinc1.github.io/mode7/) - a simpler webpage tool showing more directly how the Mode 7 registers operate.
-* [Kulor's Guide to Mode 7 Perspective Planes](https://forums.nesdev.org/viewtopic.php?t=24053) - a recent forum thread with fertile discussion about how to create Mode 7 perspective effects
+* [Kulor's Guide to Mode 7 Perspective Planes](https://forums.nesdev.org/viewtopic.php?t=24053) - a recent forum thread with fertile discussion about how to create Mode 7 perspective effects.
-* [Wikipedia: Texture mapping - Perspective correctness](https://en.wikipedia.org/wiki/Texture_mapping#Perspective_correctness) - a good description of the perspective correction calculation
+* [Wikipedia: Texture mapping - Perspective correctness](https://en.wikipedia.org/wiki/Texture_mapping#Perspective_correctness) - a description of the perspective correction calculation.

 ## Build